 What is the intent behind these keywords?
 Take freelance web designers: the searcher is mainly looking for a list of freelance web designers.
 If you’re a web designer and want to attract this kind of customer, you’ve got to understand the buyer cycle.

-Another reason the keyword is high-value is because you can create a series of articles with your content and lead the customer from one page to the next, thus reducing your bounce rate.
-Each page could, for example, showcase one company or professional, their rates, work schedule and terms.
+Another reason the keyword is high-value is that you can create a series of articles with your content and lead the customer from one page to the next, thus reducing your bounce rate.
+Each page could, for example, showcase one company or professional, their rates, work schedule, and terms.